-- a) A novated lease is a type of motor vehicle lease common in Australia between an employee, employer, and finance company, with the responsibility for the lease lying with the employee and the lease payments being made from the employee's pre-tax income. - b) The employer shall not make it a job requirement that an employee enter into a novated lease agreement for the use of a motor vehicle.
-Novated lease arrangements may be offered to employees at the employer's discretion.
+- (i) A novated lease is a type of motor vehicle lease common in Australia between an employee, Employer, and finance company, with the responsibility for the lease lying with the employee and the lease payments being made from the employee's pre-tax income. - (ii) The Employer shall not make it a job requirement that an employee enter into a novated lease agreement for the use of a motor vehicle.
+Novated lease arrangements may be offered to employees at the Employer's discretion. - (iii) An employee may request to enter into a novated lease agreement for the payment of lease payments from the employee's pre-tax remuneration.
+Such a request shall not be unreasonably refused provided that: - (1) The employee shall be responsible for obtaining their own financial advice concerning the novated lease agreement - (2) The novated lease shall not result in the Employer incurring any liability for third management costs or other fees, or fringe benefits tax.

-18. Residence
+20. Residence

-Where an employee is supplied by the employer with a residence, it shall be of a reasonable standard.
-The rental value of such residence shall be agreed upon between the employer and the employee.
+Where an employee is supplied by the Employer with a residence, it shall be of a reasonable standard.
+The rental value of such residence shall be agreed upon between the Employer and the employee.
 The rental value as agreed may be deducted from the pay of the employee.

-19. Hours of work
+21. Hours of work

-B. ORDINARY HOURS
+A. ORDINARY HOURS